 Warm the oil for a few minutes by placing it in a container and setting the container in hot water.
 This will get the oil warm but not hot, so you don’t burn your fingers or head.
 Warm oil penetrates the hair deeper, so this helps increase the effectiveness of the oil.

 Use your fingers to work the oil all over your hair, starting at the ends.
 Work all over in small sections so each strand of hair is coated.
+Be sure those edges are laid.

 You can use a hair dryer on medium or low eight inches from your heat to gently warm the oil for two minutes to help the oil penetrate your hair.
 Let the oil sit for at least 45 minutes and up to two hours before rinsing and washing your hair.
 The more damaged your hair is, the longer you should let the oil sit on your hair.
+It is a great dry hair treatment.

 If your hair is fine or thinning, try adding 2-3 drops of rosemary essential oil to the olive oil.
 Rosemary essential oil can boost circulation to the area, which can help reduce hair loss and promote new hair growth.